habroshan/AI4AI/README.md

 If you find this useful, please cite:

 ```
 Abroshan, H. (2025).
-AI to Protect AI: A Modular Pipeline for Detecting Label‑Flipping Poisoning Attacks.
-Machine Learning with Applications, 100768.
+AI to protect AI: A modular pipeline for detecting label-flipping poisoning attacks.
+Machine Learning with Applications, 22, 100768.

 ```